How To Make This Blog Site

 Is that it?

 Yup!
-If you'd like to take a closer look at the code, feel free to explore the files here on github.
-The code is quite clean so you should have no trouble navigating it.
+If you'd like to take a closer look at the code, feel free to explore the files here on github or give it a star if you found this helpful.
+The code is quite clean, so you should have no trouble navigating it.

 While this post does provide the basics to get you up and running, I did skip over a number of web essentials.
 Be sure to take a look at RSS feeds, sitemaps, robots, and manifests, if you want to do everything right.
 Heck, you could even make a humans.txt like me and Google while you're busy checking every box.